ibm-cloud-docs/containers/container_index.md

 **What's next?**

- When the cluster is up and running, you can check out the following tasks.
+When the cluster is up and running, start doing something with your cluster.

 * [Install the CLIs to start working with your cluster.](cs_cli_install.html#cs_cli_install)
 * [Deploy an app in your cluster.](cs_apps.html#cs_apps_cli)